koehme/icariusos/README.md

 # achievements

-Bootloader:
-Achieved a smooth system startup with a functional bootloader.
+- [x] Bootloader: Smooth system startup with a written from scratch bootloader

-ATA Driver:
-Successfully reads LBA sectors from the hard drive, loading the kernel into memory at 0x010000.
+- [x] ATA Driver via polling: Successfully reads LBA sectors from the hard drive and loading the kernel into memory at 0x010000.

-Protected Mode Transition:
-Seamlessly transitioned to Protected Mode (32-bit) with A20 Gate activation for full 32-bit memory utilization.
+- [x] Protected Mode Transition: Seamlessly transitioned to Protected Mode (32-bit) with A20 Gate activation for full 32-bit memory utilization.

-Interrupts:
-Implemented the Interrupt Descriptor Table (IDT) for handling interrupts.
+- [x] Interrupts: Implemented the Interrupt Descriptor Table (IDT) for handling interrupts.

-PIC:
-Implemented the Programmable Interrupt Controller (PIC) to handle Interrupt Requests (IRQ).
+- [x] PIC: Implemented the Programmable Interrupt Controller (PIC) to handle Interrupt Requests (IRQ).

-Extended VGA Driver:
-Added functionality to scroll within the VGA text mode.
+- [x] Extended VGA Driver: Added functionality to scroll within the VGA text mode.

-Heap - Memory Magic Unleashed:
-Introduced a function to dynamically allocate memory with flair, like "kheap(50)" for 50 bytes, aligning allocations in CPU cache-friendly 4096-byte blocks.
+- [x] Heap - Memory Magic Unleashed: Introduced a function to dynamically allocate memory like "kheap(50)" for 50 bytes, aligning allocations in CPU cache-friendly 4096-byte blocks.

-Logo:
-Integrated a function for printing initialization messages and unveiled an elegant logo, transforming system startup into a visual experience! :D
+- [x] Logo: Integrated a function for printing initialization messages and unveiled an elegant logo, transforming system startup into a visual experience! :D

-Heap - Deallocation:
-Bestowed the system heap with a freeing spirit, allowing the release of memory with something like "kfree(ptr)."
+- [x] Heap - Deallocation: Allowing the release of memory with something like "kfree(ptr)."

-Paging:
-Dynamically optimized virtual memory by efficiently managing pages between RAM and disk.
+- [x] Paging: Dynamically optimized virtual memory by efficiently managing pages between RAM and disk.
 Excited about unlocking its potential to create the illusion of each process having its own address space.

-ATA Read from Disk:
-Successfully implemented interrupt-driven reading of data from the ATA disk because constantly polling the ATA controller to check if it's finished is too slow and blocks the CPU.
+- [x] ATA Read from Disk in an interrupt driven manner: Successfully implemented interrupt-driven reading of data from the ATA disk because constantly polling the ATA controller to check if it's finished is too slow and blocks the CPU.

+- [ ] Keyboard driver

 ## about